Exponential convergence of Sobolev gradient descent for a class of nonlinear eigenproblems: Numerical experiments

 Specifically, Figures \ref{Np_N_256_beta_100_perturb_1E-2_saddle-2} to \ref{Np_N_256_beta_100_perturb_1E-4_saddle-2} demonstrate the evolution of the log-distance to the precomputed closest excited state $u^*$.
 We choose $\epsilon = 10^{-2}$, $10^{-3}$, and $10^{-4}$, respectively.
 Saddle escape behavior can be observed in all three cases.
 We can see that the distance to the excited state first goes down, then goes up.
 Figure \ref{Np_N_256_beta_100_perturb_1E-4-5} show the computed state starting from $\hat{u}_0$, and it is the ground state.

 In general, first-order optimization methods, including Sobolev PGD as well as other methods in the gradient descent family, are not good choices for the computation of excited states.
 They rely on a good enough initialization (like the above $u_0$ without noise) and could suffer from numerical instability issues.
 One has to resort to other methods if the goal is to obtain high accuracy.
-This will be the topic of our upcoming work.
+We will explore this topic in our upcoming work.

-\subsection{High order interaction}
+\subsection{High order interaction.}

 We now look at Problem (\ref{eq:HOI}) with an extra high order interaction term.
 This adds additional nonlinearity to the problem.
 Consider the same domain $\Omega = [-1,1]^2 \subset \R^2$ and spatial discretization size $h = 2 \cdot 2^{-8}$.
 Let $V(x) = \frac{1}{2}|x|^2$ still be the single well potential.
 The first example is $\beta = 10$ and $\delta = 1$.
 Figure \ref{HOI_N_256_beta_10_delta_1-3} shows the log error convergence.
 The iteration converges in a few steps and shows a good convergence rate.